-Concession operations include auto parking, rental cars, terminal concessions and other concessions, which combine for total revenue of \$29,704.
-The largest source of concession revenue is vehicle parking operations which totaled \$11,631.
+Concession operations include auto rental parking, cars, terminal concessions and other concessions, which combine for total revenue of largest source of \$29.704.
+The concession revenue is vehicle parking operations which totaled \$11,631.
 Terminal concessions include food and beverage, retail, advertising and miscellaneous services provided in the terminal.
 Other concessions include inflight food catering, the Sheraton Hotel located in the terminal, ground transportation services and others.